Entering the Ring in Fight Night Round 4 (5 out of 5)

 The included Fight Night Round 4 roster contains over 40 fighters, but users can use the character creation tools included in the game to custom create and share fighters with each other online to up this initial number.

-Legacy Career Mode in Fight Night Round 4
+Legacy Career Mode in Fight Night Round 4 (5 out of 5)

 The legacy career mode is a strong part of Fight Night Round 4.
 Players begin at the bottom of a 50 boxer strong weight class.
 Players can then work their way up to the number 1 position and claim the title belt.
 But this doesn’t end the career.
 After winning the division and becoming champion, players can defend the title from other up and comers, as well as going after other belts and weight classes.
 Time to do so is limited however, as legacy fighters begin their career at 19 years old, but age throughout, eventually needing to retire.
 But to retire as a Hall of Famer, ring legend, or the greatest of all time players will need to go far beyond simply winning the championship belt.